 Vacuum and zero gee adapted, sentient or semisentient spidersplices, from micro-scale to giant; usually capable of producing buckyfibre silk.
 Contribute to many megascale building projects, sometimes controlled directly by transcended postspiders.

 - Spaceweed - Text by Steve Bowers and John B

-Bladderwrack (Fucus vesiculosus) - modification that can develop in Gas Giant rings, with a small (100-200m) bladder full of breathable air, and edible fruit and nuts growing on the inside.
+A gengineered organism based on bladderwrack (Fucus vesiculosus) that has been modified so that it that can develop in Gas Giant rings, with a small (100-200 metres) bladder full of breathable air, and edible fruit and nuts growing on the inside.
 The bladders are loosely connected, with insulated flexible corridors between the bladders, and all the ice and rock of the rings incorporated into the spaceweed to avoid collision damage.

-- Star Lifting - Text by Dave Criswell, in Anders Sandberg's Transhuman Terminology
+- Star Lifting - Text by Alex Mulvey and Steve Bowers

 Removing material from a star for industrial use or for stellar husbandry.
 Methods include increasing its rotation until material begins to drift off the equator or squeezing it using intense magnetic fields from particle accelerators.

 - Valhalla Cluster - Text by Todd Drashner

 Colloquial term for massive artificial concentrations of matter believed to be operating as archai level (Fifth Singularity or higher) industrial centers.